LLNL/CompilerGPT/README.md

 The configurtation is read from the json file.
 The config file specifies how to interact with a target compiler and the LLM system.

-A default configuration can be created by
+A default configuration for GPT4 can be created by

     optai --config=configfile.json --createconfig

+On BSD systems (such as OS x), the script scripts/gpt4/execquery-bsd.sh can be used instead of scripts/gpt4/execquery-bsd.sh to avoid issues with the GNU readlink utility.

 ## License